 5. Computing jobs are here to stay, regardless of where you are located.

 There actually are more computing jobs than qualified people to fill them in the United States.
 U.S. IT employment was 17% higher in 2004 than in 1999.
 The Bureau of Labor Statistics says computing has the greatest potential for new jobs through 2014.
 Yes, some IT jobs have gone overseas.
 If you consider the expected growth in computing, it’s easy to see that companies simply need more talent.
 Don’t miss out on pursuing the large number of open positions available right now, here in the United States.
+6. Expertise in computing helps you even if your primary career choice is something else.

 Having a computing major will provide you with a foundation of knowledge, problem solving and logical thinking that will serve as a competitive advantage to you in your career, in whatever field you choose.